Federal Polytechnic, Ede

 Federal Polytechnic, Ede is a Nigerian tertiary institution that was established in 1992.
 It is located in Ede, a town in Osun State, southwestern Nigeria.
 It is a National Diploma and Higher National Diploma awarding institution.

+Rector

+In December 2022, the former president of Nigeria, president Mohammadu buhari appointed Dr Sani Manyahaya as the 6th substantial Rector of the school.